teddav/halo2-soundness-bugs/README.md

 hash(a) = a + a
 ```

-This makes it easier to experiment with constraints and understand the underlying logic, hence the name _Merkle NoHash_ circuit! 😁

-Of course, a real Merkle tree relies on a secure hash function.
-So at the end of this tutorial, we’ll swap our addition-based approach for Poseidon, allowing you to test a proper Merkle tree implementation.
-Stay tuned! 😊

-This Merkle tree lacks collision resistance.
+Among other things, this Merkle tree lacks collision resistance.
 Notice that hash(3, 7) == hash(4, 6), meaning two different pairs of values produce the same hash.
 This could allow an attacker to manipulate the tree by swapping values while maintaining a valid proof.
 In a secure design, the hash function should ensure that different inputs always produce distinct outputs.

+This makes it easier to experiment with constraints and understand the underlying logic, hence the name _Merkle NoHash_ circuit! 😁

+At the end of this tutorial, we’ll swap our addition-based approach for Poseidon, allowing you to test a proper Merkle tree implementation, with a secure hash function.
+Stay tuned! 😊

 ### [Version 0](./src/merkle/merkle_nohash0.rs)